leonardmusat/Logos/README.md

 ### Prerequisites
 Ensure you have the following installed:
 - Python 3.x
-- pandas, requests, urllib, pillow, tesseract-ocr.
+- pandas, requests, urllib, pillow, tesseract-ocr. <br>
 In the classification.py edit the path for tesseract.exe acording to your environment.

 1. Open cmd in the folder you pulled the code and aditional files